alexnimo/Nimo-Awesome_repo/Nimo-Awesome_repo.md

           <li>awesome-linux-rootkits: https://github.com/milabs/awesome-linux-rootkits</li>
           <li>Koppeling - a demonstration of advanced DLL hijack techniques.
 It was released in conjunction with the "Adaptive DLL Hijacking" blog post: https://github.com/monoxgas/Koppeling</li>
           <li>SillyRAT - A Cross Platform multifunctional (Windows/Linux/Mac) RAT: https://github.com/hash3liZer/SillyRAT</li>
+          <li>mortar - red teaming evasion technique to defeat and divert detection and prevention of security products.Mortar Loader performs encryption and decryption of selected binary inside the memory streams and execute it directly with out writing any malicious indicator into the hard-drive: https://github.com/0xsp-SRD/mortar</li>
       </span>
      </p3>
           </ul>